$49 – $229

 The endocannabinoid system effectively provides feedback to other areas of the body to dial in communication channels.
-It makes sure everything functions within their limits, keeping the body as a whole in
+It makes sure everything functions within their limits, keeping the body as a whole in balance.

 The easiest way to understand this is to think about balance.